smartdevicelink/sdl_core_guides/docs/Feature Documentation/Remote Control/index.md

 ## Policies

 You can take a look at the [Remote Control section of the policies guide](https://smartdevicelink.com/en/guides/sdl-overview-guides/policies/app-policies/#remote-control-fields) to see how remote control permissions are defined.

+## Resumption

+### Interior Vehicle Data Subscriptions

+During the data resumption process, SDL sends `GetInteriorVehicleData(subscribe=true)` requests to the HMI and stores data received from the HMI in a cache.

+If during resumption the HMI responds with error to a `GetInteriorVehicleData` request or responds with SUCCESS to a `GetInteriorVehicleData` but with parameter `isSubscribed=false`, SDL reverts already subscribed data and fails resumption for related application(s), removing information about this subscription.

+For more information about how SDL handles resumption, you can take a look at the [Application Data Resumption](https://smartdevicelink.com/en/guides/sdl-overview-guides/resumption) guide.